2Cubed/interactive-reference/games.rst

 Character Codes
 ^^^^^^^^^^^^^^^

-Character codes are used for requesting input for Tetris games.These are standard JavaScript character codes, with the following special cases:
+Character codes are used for requesting input for Tetris games.These are standard JavaScript keys codes, with the following special cases:

 .. _codes: